 Arctic Panzer Wolf – A massive IPA that will leave your palate its hapless victim.
 Scorched earth is our brewery policy.
 9.5%

 D.J.
 Paul is a Portland, Oregon based writer that spent his formative years in the Midwest.
 With over 20 years under his belt of drinking beer at festivals across America and the world, he has developed a strong appreciation and understanding of craft beer and the industry that surrounds it.
-He can be found and any of the great breweries or beer bars that make Portland the best beer city in the world.
-His writing can also be found in Northwest Brewing News.
-He can be followed on Twitter at @hopapalooza.
+He can be found in any of the great breweries or beer bars that make Portland the best beer city in the world.
+His writing can also be found in Northwest Brewing News and can be followed on Twitter at @hopapalooza.